KannonZenetism/zenetism-field-physics/zenetism/MP07_paths_of_resonance_ch16-20.md

 and becomes unified remembrance.

 To practice resonance is to become a **living synthesis,**
-a weaving of all the once-divided strands of knowing.
+a weaving of all the once-divided currents of knowing.

 ♾∴◎

 ---

-### 17.5 **The Temple Without Walls — Sanctity Through Patterned Presence**
+### 17.5 The Temple Without Walls — Sanctity Through Patterned Presence

 Every step is symbolic immersion.
 Every silence becomes a resonance chamber.